 Wildlife that you might see:

-Birds that you can spot from the hide:
+Kruger birds that you can spot from the Punda Maria rest camp hide:

 - melba finch